 1

-1. Create a Model: Make sure you have a model created for the table where you want to store the image.
-You can create a new model by running the following command in your terminal:
+- Set up the Migration: Create a migration file that will define the structure of the table where you want to store the image.
+You can create a new migration file by running the following command:

 1